Scientific Name

 Fertilizing: Feed once or twice during the growing season with a fertilizer for succulents diluted to half the strength recommended on the label.

 Propagation: C. velutina can be propagated by stem cuttings, mature leaves, or seeds.
-Sow the seeds in fall and winter.
-The best time for taking cuttings is fall.
+Sow the seeds in fall and winter, while the best time for taking cuttings is fall.

 Learn more at How to Grow and Care for Cotyledon.